-Positioning Sensor System-Solves Production Issues
+Positioning Sensor System for Inspection Device Solves Production Issues

 Ron described the problem the mill was having as slippage with the electro-mechanical actuator stepper drive motors, which caused misalignment and binding of the actuators.
 This condition led to eventual failure of the internal ball screws on the actuator.
 Further problems from the misalignment resulted in metal grit falling onto or near the paper as it was being produced.
 In response to this challenge, Ron introduced a solution using two Parker 2ANX-Series pneumatic cylinders that were equipped with internal Balluff Z-style internal linear displacement transducers (LDT).
 Each pneumatic cylinder was controlled by a pneumatic Enfield Technologies S2 proportional-servo directional valve.